-Asfotase alfa is an investigational, highly innovative, first-in-class targeted enzyme replacement therapy.
-Asfotase alfa is designed to address the underlying cause of HPP by normalizing the genetically defective metabolic process, and preventing or reversing the severe and potentially life-threatening complications of life-long dysregulated mineral metabolism.
+Asfotase alfa is an investigational, highly innovative, first-in-class enzyme replacement therapy.
+Asfotase alfa is designed to address the underlying cause of HPP by aiming to restore the genetically defective metabolic process, thereby preventing or reversing the severe and potentially life-threatening complications of life-long dysregulated mineral metabolism.